 - Enjoy 13 miles of paved bike trail along the Alaska Highway, extending from Tok southeast to the Dog Mushers Assoc. track, and northwest to Tanacross Junction.
 There is also a 2.4-mile bike trail along the Tok-Cutoff.

-- Shop for Alaskan Crafts: birch baskets, beaded moccasins, boots and beaded necklaces are available in Tok.
+- Shop for Alaska Crafts: birch baskets, beaded moccasins, boots and beaded necklaces are available in Tok.

 - Mukluk Land, at Mile 1317 Alaska Highway, has an indoor-outdoor museum, miniature golf, activities for kids, videos, educational displays.

-- There are several walk-in fishing lakes along the Alaska Highway between Tok and Delta Junction, all stocked with rainbow trout.
+- There are several walk-in fishing lakes along the Alaska Highway between Tok and Delta Junction, all stocked with rainbows.